insitulabs/ISL_DataSystems/README.md

 [![Data System Screen Shot](https://insitulabs.org/static-assets/data-viewer-screenshot.jpg?v=1)](https://insitulabs.org/static-assets/data-viewer-screenshot.jpg)

-The In Situ Laboratory Data System is a combination of tools to capture, organize, and analyze field data.
+The In Situ Laboratory Data System is a combination of tools to capture, organize, clean, and synchornize data for a variety of downstream applications.
 The following describes the flow of data:

 [![Data System Screen Shot](https://insitulabs.org/static-assets/isl-data-system-flow.jpg?v=1)](https://insitulabs.org/static-assets/isl-data-system-flow.jpg)

-1. Input forms are designed to let researchers collect data.
+1. ODK input forms are designed to allow researchers to collect data in a standardized way.
-1. The forms are loaded onto mobile devices (phone, tablet) and data is captured offline.
+1. The forms are loaded onto mobile devices (phone, tablet) using ODK Collect (Andriod) or GIC Collect (Os) and data is captured offline.
-1. When the mobile device has an internet connection, the data is uploaded to an [ODK Central](https://github.com/getodk/central) server.
+1. When the mobile device acquire an internet connection, the data is uploaded to an [ODK Central](https://github.com/getodk/central) server.
 1. Within minutes the data is extracted from the [ODK Central](https://github.com/getodk/central) server and stored in a [MongoDB](https://www.mongodb.com) database.
-MongoDB allows for storing arbitrary documents, removing the complexity of fixed data typing or data normalizing raw data in it's initial collection stage.
+MongoDB allows for storing arbitrary documents, removing the complexity of fixed data typing or normalizing of raw data in the initial collection stage.
    * Note: The usage of [ODK Central](https://github.com/getodk/central) is not required.
    The data system is designed to be data source agnostic.
 1. Our custom data viewer tool allows researchers to:
     * Manage access to the data.
        * Users are granted secure access to the system without the need to manage a password.
-    * Review data collections.
+    * Review source data collections with basic filter and sorting options.
+    * Create, modify, archive, or delete variables in source data collections
-    * Correct mistakes in the data.
+    * Correct mistakes in the data with simple or bulk edit tools.
     * Upload additional binary attachments to go along with the data.
-    * Export customized views of the data.
+    * Create customized views of single and multi-source data
+    * Link data sources with look-up variables
+    * Populate new data sources with copy-to functions
+    * Export cleaned and organized data

 Additional Screenshots: